-Russia’s relationship with the EU has been irreversibly broken.
+Russia and the EURussia’s relationship with the EU has been irreversibly broken.
 It will be a generation, at least, before European political leaders are willing to trust their energy supply to the Kremlin.
 Regardless of the outcome of the Ukrainian war, European leaders realize that relying on Russia for energy is political and economic suicide.

 The EU has a difficult two to three years ahead to wean itself off Russian energy.
 So far, however, Europe’s political leaders seem committed.

 Coal and oil have other sources, though these will be more expensive than in the past and will continue to inflate for the next several years.

 Natural gas will be harder to obtain.
 In time, LNG exports from the United States, Australia, and the Gulf, and new pipelines to bring North African and Mediterranean gas, can replace Russian gas.
 LNG will require considerable infrastructure investment both at export and import points.
 All of this is doable, but it will take time and capital.

 In the meantime, the EU will stress conservation and turn back to nuclear energy and coal-fired power generation to fill the energy gap.
 Those countries with unexploited gas resources, most notably shale gas in the United Kingdom, Germany, Poland, and Romania, will prioritize their development.
 The repeal of anti-fracking regulations in many EU countries, most notably Germany and France, is inevitable.